 Women with Social Impact

-Throw Like a Woman, Consulting with Social Impact (TLAW) launches the “Women with Social Impact,” blog during Women’s Leadership Month.
+Throw Like a Woman, Social Impact Services (TLAW) launches the “Women with Social Impact,” blog during Women’s Leadership Month.
 We understand and recognize the achievements of women who include community empowerment and philanthropy as part of their strategy and tactics.
 We engage with passionate, ambitious and driven change-makers.
 TLAW communicates the accomplishments of leaders, including nonprofit founders, executive directors and corporate executives who have a vision of leaving the world better through a variety of methods and causes.

-A TLAW mission is to be a voice of underrepresented populations by supporting unique nonprofits and social enterprises.
+A TLAW mission is to be a voice of under-represented populations by supporting unique nonprofits and social enterprises.
 We have dialogues with women leaders to better understand motivations and qualities that enable impact continually.
 As a part of Women’s Leadership month, “women with social impact” celebrates inspirational stories of women who use philanthropy as a part of a metric for success.
 At TLAW, we are moved by community builders and use this platform to share remarkable contributions.

 Heidi bonded with TLAW’s Lori Shuster when they served on the board of Women’s Entrepreneurship Day for Philadelphia.
 In this position, TLAW gained first-hand knowledge of Heidi’s commitment to women in business.
 We have had the opportunity to get to know Heidi more as she is a member of the newly formed TLAW advisory council and as an event committee member for Pegasus Therapeutic Riding Academy.
 Heidi is a mentor and leader who prioritizes family, philanthropy, mentoring and a vision of a better tomorrow daily.